 Are you an Indigenous early career professional in the health sector, looking to influence change for Indigenous people?
-An exciting opportunity exists for those who wish to explore their leadership potential and affect change in Indigenous health outcomes.
-If you are looking to broaden your ideas of leadership and networking, you should consider an application to our 2019 Leadership Program.
+A transformative opportunity exists for those who wish to explore their leadership potential and affect change in Indigenous health outcomes.
+If you are looking to broaden your ideas of leadership and networking, you should consider an application to our 2020 Leadership Program.

 Key outcomes will include: